Monetize your Content

 |Extensions with Bits||Bits aren’t only for Cheering.
 In extensions, they can be used to power novel interactive experiences on your channel.
 Whenever viewers use Bits within extensions activated on your channel (and you’re a Partner or Affiliate), you get 80% of $0.01 for each Bit used within extension on your channel.
 The other 20% goes to the extension developer.|

-When you’re ready to start making money on Twitch, you’ll probably want to make sure your payment information is correct and understand any tax implications.
-Well, we do too.
+When you’re ready to start making money on Twitch, you’ll want to make sure your contact and payment information is correct and understand any tax implications.
 Here’s how revenue works for Partners and Affiliates, and a deeper dive into taxes.